 Cutting down on newspapers and magazines shouldn’t be too hard in the 21st century.

 Newspapers do carry a certain old-world charm.
-My parents used to have a paper delivered every morning and I loved reading it during breakfast.
-This is passé.
+My parents used to have a paper delivered every morning, and I loved reading it during breakfast.
+However, this experience is passé.
 Every news outlet nowadays has an online issue that can be read every morning for a couple of bucks per month.
 The major challenge is to avoid the trap of over-information.

 Limiting online subscriptions is of paramount importance when it comes to developing a minimalist mindset.

-On this basis, newspapers are definitely among the things to stop buying as a minimalist but their riddance shouldn’t pave the way for an even greater number of online subscriptions.
+On this basis, newspapers are undoubtedly among the things to stop buying as a minimalist, but their riddance shouldn’t pave the way for an increased number of online subscriptions.